solonas13/ius/README.md

 Datasets
 ===

-To access the datasets, go to the `datasets` directory and follow the instructions there.
+To access our datasets, go to the `datasets` directory and follow the instructions there.
 We provide three real datasets and a tool to simulate patterns from a given dataset (uncertain string).